EL1S1uM/find-isp/README.md

 # find-isp
-Script to find ISP name by IP list
+Script to find ISP name by IP list.